 - Press Win + R and enter %localappdata%\Google\Chrome\User Data to open the desired location

-- Right-click on the SwReporter folder and select ” properties “
+- Right-click on the SwReporter folder and choose “properties.”

 4. Remove Software_Reporter_Tool.exe

-If the CPU is still loaded by the Software_Reporter_Tool.exe process, then it can be removed to prevent it from starting.
+If the Software_Reporter_Tool.exe process still loads the CPU, it can be removed to prevent it from starting.

 5. Block SRT via registry